MolSSI/QCFractal/docs/source/user_guide/records/singlepoint.rst

 All arguments to this method are keyword-only.
 The source dataset is identified either by ``dataset_id``, or by both ``dataset_type`` and ``dataset_name`` together.

+Copying from another singlepoint dataset preserves the entries' ``additional_keywords``.
+Copying from an optimization dataset resets them to an empty dictionary, since an optimization entry has none.

 .. tab-set::

   .. tab-item:: PYTHON